apivideo/udemy-clone-next-typescript/README.md

 - [@api.video/nodejs-client.](https://github.com/apivideo/api.video-nodejs-client) - api.video's Node.js is a lightweight client built in TypeScript that streamlines the coding process.
 Chunking files is handled for you, as is pagination and refreshing your tokens.

-### NextJS:

-- [`/pages/api`](pages/api) routes — a couple endpoints for making requests to the api.video API.
-- Dynamic routes to display a specific video.
-- Usage of [React API Context](https://fr.reactjs.org/docs/context.html) to store a new ApiKey
+- [@api.video/player-sdk](https://github.com/apivideo/api.video-player-sdk) - SDK to control and interact with the api.video HTML5 Player

 <!-- GETTING STARTED -->